comyar/CZWeatherKit/README.md

   * [Weather Underground](http://www.wunderground.com/weather/api/)
   * [Open Weather Map](http://openweathermap.org/API)

-Some services require an API key while others do not.
-Consult the documentation for the API you would like to use.
+Some weather services require an API key while others do not.
+Consult the documentation for the weather API you would like to use.
 Additional services can be added (somewhat) easily by adopting the `CZWeatherService` protocol.
 See the 'Adding New Services' section of the README.

 ### Climacons